bcpeterson7/project-samples/portfolio.md

 ## Kismet Design
 ### [https://kismetwebdesign.com](https://kismetwebdesign.com)
 This is my personal website developed solely in HTML5, CSS3, JavaScript and a little PHP.
 I host this site on an Ubuntu Linux VPS via a LEMP stack that I maintain.
 The site was created as an experiment to see if I could create a website that loads faster than a WordPress site.
 It turns out to have negligibly faster page load times (300ms) than a well optimized WordPress site hosted on a VPS or managed platform like WP Engine with the WP Rocket caching plugin.
-I also integrated some basic animated SVG graphics.

 ## EMS Repair
 ### [https://emsrepair.com](https://emsrepair.com/)